jug971990/DNN_watching_TV_action_detection/README.md

 # Generate landmarks:

-    Videos are submitted to the OpenPose portable execution file to generate json files of the body landmarks, and the left and right hand landmarks for each frame in the video.
+    Videos are submitted to the OpenPose portable execution file to generate JSON files of the body landmarks, and the left and right hand landmarks for each frame in the video.

 # Preprocess data:

-    Read the json files (landmarks for each frame in the video) in every folder.
+    Read the JSON files (landmarks for each frame in the video) in every folder.
     Collect the full body (pose), and the left and right hand landmarks.
     Calculate the euclidean distances between body pose landmarks for each frame Calculate the euclidean distances between left hand landmarks for each frame